 Most schools start a new school year in August or September when it is still pretty warm.
 It makes sense to do an outdoor STEM challenge for kids to run off some energy.

-For younger kids, you can make the height of drop lower, and allow more materials to be used for building the egg container.
-For older kids, you can set up different limitation to make it harder.
-You can limit the materials they can use, either on the types of materials, or on the number of items can be uses.
+For younger kids, you can make the height of the drop lower, and allow more materials to be used for building the egg container.
+For older kids, you can set up different limitations to make it harder.
+You can limit the materials they can use, either on the types of materials or on the number of items that can be used.
 You can limit the building time, or you can increase the drop height.

 This is an example of Egg Drop Project Using Straws and Paper.

 We also did Egg Drop Project with Straws only successfully.

 Of course, you can also challenge kids to design the Egg Drop project with paper only.